Terms and Conditions

 NOTWITHSTANDING THE FOREGOING, NO LIMITATION OF EITHER PARTY’S LIABILITY SET FORTH IN THIS AGREEMENT SHALL APPLY TO (I) DAMAGES ARISING FROM A PARTY’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS, (II) DAMAGES ARISING FROM ANY INFRINGEMENT AND/OR MISAPPROPRIATION OF A PARTY’S INTELLECTUAL PROPERTY RIGHTS; OR (III) ANY CLAIMS FOR NON-PAYMENT.

-This Agreement shall commence as of the Effective Date and shall continue in effect for an initial term of one (1) month (such initial term referred to in this Agreement as the “Initial Term”).
-Thereafter, the term of the Agreement shall be automatically renewed monthly on the anniversary of the Effective Date for additional one (1) month renewal terms (any such subsequent renewal terms referred to in this Agreement as a “Renewal Term”), unless either party gives written notice of non-renewal to the other party at least thirty (30) days prior to the end of the Initial Term or any Renewal Term hereof.
+This Agreement shall commence as of the Effective Date and shall continue in effect for an initial term of one (1) month or such other initial term set out in the Subscription Setup Page (such initial term referred to in this Agreement as the “Initial Term”).
+Thereafter, the term of the Agreement shall be automatically renewed monthly for additional terms equal in length to the Initial Term (any such subsequent renewal terms referred to in this Agreement as a “Renewal Term”), unless either party gives written notice of non-renewal to the other party at least thirty (30) days prior to the end of the Initial Term or any Renewal Term hereof.
 Collectively, the Initial Term and any subsequent Renewal Terms shall constitute the “Term”.
+Notice for cancellation must be in writing and sent to firstname.lastname@example.org

 All notices under this Agreement shall be in writing and shall be deemed to have been given upon: (i) personal delivery; (ii) the second business day after mailing; (iii) the second business day after sending by confirmed facsimile; or (iv) the second business day after sending by email.
 Notices to Provider shall be addressed to the attention of the Legal Department.
 Notices to Customer shall be addressed to Customer’s signatory of this Agreement unless otherwise designated.